isel-leic-pdm/2425i/LEIC5XD/outline.md

   * The application lifecycle
   * Processes classification: foreground, background and service
 * Background work in Android, overview
-* Persisten background work with WorkManager
+* Persistent background work with WorkManager
   * WorkManager as a task scheduler
   * Constraints and execution guarantees
     * Worker and CoroutineWorker